rp729/07-Network-Programming/looping/encodedecode.md

 # encode\(\)/decode\(\)

-Converting from bytes to str and back
+Converting from bytes to str and back.

 `bstr=b'qwerty'`